JB-SysLogic/Okta-IAM-Lab/README.md

 Create a Lateral Orchestration model complete(ish) with users, groups, policies, and resources.
 Within that model, setup Identity and Access control

 [ ] Phase 1: Foundation
   Define custom attributes.

 [ ] Phase 2: Policy
   Build Group Rules to automate "Lateral" movement.

 [ ] Phase 3: Resources
   Use Bookmark Apps to simulate secured workzones.

 [ ] Phase 4: AAR & Verification
   Execute "Kill-Switch" scenarios and verify the logic holds.

 [ ] Phase 5: Profit
   Devlop a larger net-worth than Bezos & Musk combined
+  Put it into a savings account and live on the interest.